aidagomezbueno/ibm-ai_workflow/README.md

 Invoke-RestMethod -Uri http://127.0.0.1:5000/predict -Method Post -ContentType "application/json" -Body $jsonContent
 ```

-<i>Replace `"Spain"` with the country you want to predict revenue for and `"2019-08-25"` with the target date you want to predict.
+<i>Replace `"Spain"` with the country you want to predict revenue for and `"2019-08-25"` with the target date you want to predict.</i>

 ### 3. **/logfile**: Retrieve the Application Log